It’s not about how much data you have, but how you use it.

 ● We need to know what data is sensitive and how it must be protected, including relevant regulations and laws.

-In a recent assignment with Enbridge (a Canadian energy transportation company), we worked closely with the company to quickly understand challenges in interpreting and communicating data that could inform critical decisions on pipeline safety.
+In a recent assignment with a Canadian energy transportation company, we worked closely with the company to quickly understand challenges in interpreting and communicating data that could inform critical decisions on pipeline safety.

 We created a holographic visualization framework from raw data (they provided) to better allow experts to fully understand ground behaviour and pipe movement without the need to dig up physical pipes.
 It provided the company with a simple-to-use tool that quickly and easily showed a detailed 3D view of operations, based on recent historical data.

-This holographic rendering of geological hazards has redefined the assessment process for Enbridge.
-It has given pipe integrity experts extensive visibility, and driving down costs, while reducing the threat of incidents on the pipeline.
+This holographic rendering of geological hazards could redefine the assessment process for a company.
+It would give pipe integrity experts extensive visibility, drive down costs, while reducing the threat of incidents on the pipeline.

 The next step in this process is to move closer and closer to visualizing real time data.
 The potential processing power of the cloud, may just speed things up, in the coming years.